jgithubs/jsplayarea/README.md

 #### Set up the physical connections.
   * Connect primary connections, excluding the power (the USB Power cable).
-    * Ignore the case, it is not required.
+    * Ignore the hardware case, it is not required.
     * The [RFID hardware](hw-rfid-rc522.md) is not shown.
     * The mouse is not required since the image is headless.
     * The HDMI is connected to a [HDMI monitor](hw-audio-hdmi.md) with speakers.
+    * Turn on the HDMI monitor so that it is reconized when power is turned on.
-    * The SD card is expected to be [previously installed](hw-project.md) with an image.
+    * The SD card is expected to be [previously installed](hw-project.md) with the described image.

 ![Raspberry Pi 2, Connection](img/PiConnection1.jpg)
   * Connect the [RFID hardware](hw-rfid-rc522.md).
-    * This is connected on the far left because if the [serial connection](hw-serial-connect.md) is used, it connects to the far right.
+    * This is connected on the far left because the far right is used for the [serial connection](hw-serial-connect.md) (if used).
 ![RFID-RC522, Inverted to align with previous picture](img/RaspberryPi-RFID.png)
   * Connect the the power (via the usb cable).
     - Powering will cause the hardware to boot from the image written to the SD card.
     - A log-in screen will appear on the monitor.

-#### Log in and start scripts project scripts.
+#### Log in and project scripts.
-The scripts were written to use all of the installed software.
+Scripts were written to use and bind the installed software.
+The user needs to login and start two scripts using the [screen command](sw-session-screen.md).

 * Default credentials
   * Username: pi